me701/homework_gui_guessing_game/README.md

 of two nodes.
 Like `Node`,  `Operator` is an abstract class because its `contains` method is not (and should not) be implemented.
-Its other method `intersections` should be defined, however, and that's for you to do.
+Its other method `intersections` is defined.
+Look carefully at how it combines intersections with its `L` and `R` nodes.

 In addition,  you should create the following two specializations of the `Operator` class: